rrvt/MakeApp/README.md

 ## Updates

+### Update 10/19/22

+Discovered that toolBar.move is only useful for Dialog Apps as the Doc/View Apps have internal machinery that contol the placement of the toolBar.

 ### Update 10/16/22

 One of my commercial applications does not start at the same place and size as it is setup to do.